tkych/lisp-dojo/README.md

 ----

  - Documemtations is not compleate.
-   If you have more educational and fun documemtation, please pull-request or issue.
- - The sample-answer is a just sample answer of many answers.
+ - solutions are just one solution of many solutions.
-   If you have more educational or elegant sample answer, please pull-request or issue.
  - The check is not perfect. e.g. the function defined by the following anwser is also pass the check.

 ```